jacobstow/maintenance-page-plugin/README.md

 # maintenance-page-plugin
-Displays a coming soon page for anyone who's not logged in.
+Displays a maintenance page for anyone who's not logged in.
 The login page gets excluded so that you can login if necessary.